sabuhiabbas/unit3_2023-project/README.md

   pos_hint: {"center_x": .5, "center_y": .5}
   md_bg_color: "#689ebd"
 ```
-The KivyMD code above shows a button to change the screen to Homescreen.
-Line 5 has a function "app.root.current" which allows us to switch between pages.
-I use the same code if needed to change the page using KivyMD.[^21][^24]
+The code snippet above is an example of how to create a KivyMD button and link it to a function that changes the current screen to the "HomeScreen".
+The function app.root.current is used to set the current screen of the app to the desired screen.
+This code structure is used in different parts of the app to create buttons that navigate to different screens.[^21][^24]

 ### Accessing result run in console
 ```.py